OUR WHY

 Welcome to Retired Firefighters Wellness Network.

-On December 24, 2022, a retired brother after just 7 years into his retirement from the Vancouver Fire Department committed suicide.
+On December 25, 2022, a retired brother after just 7 years into his retirement from the Vancouver Fire Department committed suicide.

 Needless to say his friends and family were not only shaken to the core with his needless passing, but every bit confused for the reasons why he took his own life.
 After all he was retired, enjoying life in retirement.
 Little did we know that he was suffering in silence from the affects of the constant exposure to the trauma and the death found in the Downtown East Side of Vancouver.
-It is well documented this Firehall is one the busiest in Canada, in one of the poorest crime infested and violent neighbourhoods in this country.
+It is well documented this firehall is one of the busiest in Canada, in one of the poorest crime infested and violent neighbourhoods in this country.

-There was not doubt in the minds of any firefighter both active or retired from Vancouver who has ever worked in that district the contributing factor to this members suicide was an unreasonable amount of exposure and the horrific nature of these calls.
-It is important to note that the VFD administration have now saw fit to limit the tour of duty to this firehall to a period not to exceed 1 year in the fear their firefighters would soon suffer burned out if exposed to high call volumes.
+There was not doubt in the minds of any firefighter both active or retired who has ever worked in that district the contributing factor to this members suicide was an unreasonable amount of exposure and the horrific nature of these calls.
+It is important to note that the current VFD administration have now saw fit to limit the tour of duty to this firehall to a period not to exceed 1 year in the fear their firefighters would soon suffer burned out if exposed to high call volumes.
 Unfortunately our fallen brother was not as fortunate having spent more than five times that operating in that environment, well before his retirement in 2017.

 It is important to note that despite the years spent in retirement one carries many of those very real memories with them for the rest of their lives.
 When you walk away from a career of public service into a new stage of your life, that of retirement there is a considerable adjustment for a firefighter.
 Gone are the long nights, dealing with the aftermath of MVA's and the grind this job can be at times.
-More profound than those are the sense of loss, not only that feeling of making a difference but the loss of sense of team.
+More profound than those are the sense of loss, not only that feeling of making a difference but the loss of the feeling of belonging, part of a team.
 The loss of the daily routines and interaction of the firehall, both good and bad.
-All these emotions play oupon you from time to time.
+All these emotions play upon you from time to time.
 For some, those memories manifest themselves in many ways, at any time, in some case years after the event.
 One thing these thoughts and emotions in deed do, is never retire.

 Unfortunately we as firefighters grew up in a work environment that did not offer much support for those who carried this burden with them.
 Never did any one feel comfortable talking about their feelings for the fear of retribution or ridicule for being soft.
 After all many of our first experiences as rookies were at the hands of WW II veterans who were now in leadership roles within our department.
 I am certain when they returned to civilian life they also carried with them the experiences and horrors of war, the losses of friends and family.
 Undoubtedly, they themselves remained silent .
 Likely to avoid reliving those vision of death and destruction, caught in the vicious circle of dealing with trauma. or the sudden loss of close friends with the same fear of being looked upon as weak or soft.
 I am confident this cycle can be traced back to those WW1 veterans who suffered thru a brutal war.